RoslyndWilliams/osticket-prereqs/README.md

   - Username: root
   - Password: Password1
-- Follow the prompt to finish installation
+- Follow the prompt to finish the installation
 - You might get a message saying some products have failed to install
-	- Select finish
+	- Ignore that message and select Finish
 - Download and install the following from within the lab files: [link](https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6)
   - PHP Version 7.3.8
   - PHP Manager 1.5.0 for IIS 10